Chaphlagical/WeChat-Robot/README.md

 ## 6、Movie download_link

-Using requests, urllib and re, obtaining the url of the movie resource automatically
+Using requests, urllib and re, obtaining the url of the movie resource from https://www.ygdy8.com/ automatically

 You just need to post: